lambdamikel/towers-of-hanoi/README.md

 ## Sourcecode

-Check out the [src/](source subdirectory) for versions that you can enter (more or less directly) into the Kosmos CP1 and Microtronic.
+Check out the [source subdirectory](./src/) for versions that you can enter (more or less directly) into the Kosmos CP1 and Microtronic.

 ## Kosmos CP1